JNovoaR/PMIDigest/README.md

 You can **left-click** on any node to show the details of the corresponding paper on the Details section (see above).
 Selected nodes, whose details are shown in the Details Box, are circled in **pink** .
 You can **right-click** on any node to highlight its connections: **blue** for incoming citations and **red** for outgoing citations.
 Left-click in any part of the network to undo the highlighting.

 It is possible to change the layout of the network (placement of nodes) with the “[+]” menu.
-Some layouts could slow down the interface when the network is really big.
+Some layouts could slow down the interface when the network is really large.

+**Note:** For large networks (>3000 papers) the network won't be shown.

 ## 3.- Operations with articles